How to prepare for a recession: 7 steps to take

 1. Create a plan to protect your finances

 A financial plan is designed to help you take control of your money – and not just in a strong economy.
-Keep it updated and “stress test” it to ensure you’ll be in good shape even if difficult financial scenarios arise, such as losing your job or the markets going into a market correction or bear market territory
+Keep it updated and “stress test” it to ensure you’ll be in good shape even if difficult financial scenarios arise, such as losing your job or the markets going into a market correction or bear market territory.

 2. Stick with your investment strategy, even during market ups and downs

-An investment strategy may be just one component of your financial plan, but it’s important enough to deserve its own entry on your checklist.
 Ideally, you’d head into a recession with a diversified portfolio that’s designed for your risk tolerance and the length of time you plan to stay invested.
 A diversified portfolio includes a mix of at least two asset classes.
-The most common asset classes are stocks, bonds, real assets (e.g., real estate and commodities) and cash and cash equivalents.
+The most common asset classes are stocks, bonds, real assets (such as real estate and commodities) and cash and cash equivalents.

 While you may need to make tweaks along the way to keep your portfolio balanced, you should plan to generally stay the course with your portfolio.
 If you pulled your money out of the market with stocks at their lows, you’d lock in losses and would miss out on the rebound.
 Plus, there are always tax ramifications to consider carefully before selling investments.